Northern Fur Seal

 Lifespan & Reproduction

 Male northern fur seals can live up to 18 years, while females can live up to 27 years.
 Beginning in May, male seals start returning to the breeding islands.
 Older males, or bulls, arrive first to vie for prime breeding territories before the females arrive.
 A male’s ability to mate depends on several factors, such as body size, fighting ability, size and location of the chosen breeding territory, and skill at interacting with females.
 Because males do not leave the breeding territory to feed, their ability to fast is critical.
-Males remain on their territory an average of 50 days, losing 20 percent to 25 percent of their body mass.
+Males remain on their territory an average of 46 days, losing 32 percent of their body mass.
 Breeding males are typically 10 or more years old and maintain females within their territories.
 A small number of the total adult males in a territory accomplish most of the breeding.
 Adult males are counted annually during the peak of the breeding season as an index of the population size.
 They are categorized as territorial with females, territorial without females, or non-territorial.
 There is some turnover of territorial males in August, allowing non-territorial males to occupy sites abandoned by territorial males, but the vast majority of adult females have already mated at this point.
 Territorial males exclude juvenile males from the breeding areas.
 Juveniles instead congregate on land in areas called "haulouts" during the summer breeding season.
 The haulouts can be located inland, typically behind the breeding areas, or adjacent to the breeding areas.
 The typical structure of northern fur seal terrestrial habitat consists of the core group of breeding males with females, idle males without females on the fringe of the core area, and non-territorial males and juvenile males on haulouts outside the breeding areas.

 Entanglement in Marine Debris and Lost or Abandoned Fishing Gear